 I also use the line tool along with Draw More to create uncommon shapes or contours that don’t lend themselves well to the freehand tool.

 Comment Collapsing and Cycling

 This is one of my favorites – especially on files that have received a lot of feedback.
 Collapsing hides all the feedback from the Canvas, and collapses the feedback on the comment sidebar.
 Cycling through them opens the next or previous piece of feedback, both on the Canvas and in the sidebar.
 With Collapse and Cycle, it’s simple to isolate feedback and give it focussed attention.

-There are many more things you can do with ReviewStudio to streamline and supercharge your review and approvals process.
+There are many more things you can do with ReviewStudio to streamline and supercharge your online proofing process.

 I hope these tips give you some ideas on how to tailor your experience to the unique requirements of your own creative workflows!